-- b) an entity is related to the Company if any of the following conditions applies: - the entity and the Company are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - (ii) one entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (iii) both entities are joint ventures of the same third party. - (iv) one entity is a joint venture of a third entity and the other entity is an associated of the third entity. - (v) the entity is a post-employment benefit plan for the benefit of employees of wither the Company or an entity related to the Company.
+- a) a person or a close member of that person's family is related to the Company if that person: - (i) has control or joint control of the Company; - (ii) has significant influence over the Company; or - (iii) is a member of the key management personnel of the Group or Company or of a parent of the Company. - b) an entity is related to the Company if any of the following conditions applies: - (i) the entity and the Company are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - (ii) one entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (iii) both entities are joint ventures of the same third party. - (iv) one entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (v) the entity is a post-employment benefit plan for the benefit of employees of either the Company or an entity related to the Company.
 If the Company is itself such a plan, the sponsoring employers are also related to the Company. - (vi) the entity is controlled or jointly controlled by a person identified in (a); - (vii) a person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - (viii) the entity, or any member of a group of which it is a part, provides key management personnel services to the reporting entity or to the parent of the reporting entity.